 Several fluoride treatment aftercare instructions are required to ensure the fluoride solution or gel penetrates the enamel and yields the desired result.
 You need to avoid eating, drinking, or smoking for about 30 minutes to an hour after the fluoride application.

 At times, you may experience nausea if you mistakenly swallow the fluoride since the gels and foam contain higher levels of the mineral.
-Nausea will go down in about 24 hours, but if you continue to experience it, visit a dentist near you.
+Nausea will go down in about 24 hours, but if you continue to experience it, visit a dentist Hollywood Blvd.

 Fluoride treatment is most effective when used with other preventive measures like regular exams and dental cleaning.